 As in most other technical areas, microfabrication is becoming more and more popular in the vacuum tube community.
 The reason is the need for miniaturization when going to higher frequencies.
 Circuits created by conventional fabrication techniques suffer from fragility.
-To circumvent this problem the structure suggested and analysed by R. Zheng and X. Chen is dominated by metal and therefore much more robust.
+To circumvent this problem the structure suggested and analyzed by R. Zheng and X. Chen is dominated by metal and therefore much more robust.

 A cold test simulation of a single period performed with CST MWS Eigenmode solver (see Slow Wave Article) gives the dispersion diagram shown in figure 2 (see also ).
 The normalized phase velocity in this frequency band is about 0.255.
 Therefore the particles are emitted from the surface shown in figure 3 with a slightly higher beta of 0.2556 in order to transfer EM power from the electron beam to the RF-structure.
 The emitted beam current is 50 mA.

 The input signal is a monofrequent sinus with an input power of 2.5 mW and a frequency of 230 GHz.
 The port amplitudes are wave amplitudes and in units sqrt(Power).
 Therefore the input signal (red) illustrated in figure 4 shows an amplitude of 0.05.
 The output signal saturates at 480 ps with an amplitude of 0.514 which results in a gain of 20.24 dB.
 This agrees quite well to the gain of 20.9 dB given by Pierce small signal theory (see page 282 in ).